-Visiting charming VeronaPosted on: 23 February 2010 by Mark O'haire
+Visiting charming VeronaPosted on: 24 May 2018 by 50connect editorial

 If music is the food of love then Verona during opera season is the perfect romantic getaway.